 They must complete an alcohol and drug abuse program approved by the South Carolina Department of Alcohol and Other Drug Abuse Services and pay a $100 reinstatement fee to the SCDMV.

 How can I be sure that the substance abuse professional (SAP) I choose is approved?

 Contact the South Carolina Department of Alcohol and Other Drug Abuse Services at 803-896-5555 or visit its website for a registry of approved SAP providers.

 Can commercial drivers who are disqualified from operating commercial vehicles continue to operate non-commercial vehicles?

 Yes.
 Commercial drivers who have been disqualified from operating a commercial vehicle due to drug or alcohol test violations may get a non-commercial driver's license.

 Will disqualified commercial drivers who revert their commercial class licenses to a non-commercial status be required to retake the commercial driver's license tests once the disqualification has ended?

-No. Commercial drivers who revert to a non-commercial status due to a drug or alcohol test violation will not be required to retake the commercial driver license tests once the disqualification has ended unless their driver license has been expired for more than nine months or they have been disqualified for more than one year.
+No. Commercial drivers who revert to a non-commercial status due to a drug or alcohol test violation will not be required to retake the commercial driver license tests once the disqualification has ended unless their driver license has been expired for more than nine months or they have been disqualified for a year or more.
 However, because the commercial license is being reissued, all commercial drivers with hazmat endorsements will be subject to a Transportation Security Administration Threat Assessment.